An encounter-based approach to the escape problem: Main results

 It is convenient to start by inspecting the distribution of the boundary local time $\ell_t^R$.
 By definition, the integral of the full propagator $P(\x,\ell,t|\x_0)$ over $\x\in\Omega$ determines the (marginal) probability density of the boundary local time

 Since the particle may escape the domain, this probability density is not normalized to $1$:

-i.e., the probability of no escape up to time $t$ (the subscript $0$ of $T_0$ highlights that the target region $\pa_R$ is treated here as reflecting).
-When there is no escape region, the survival probability $S_0(t|\x_0)$ is equal to $1$, ensuring the normalization in the conventional case \cite{Grebenkov19a}.
+i.e., the probability of no escape up to time $t$ (the subscript $q = 0$ of $T_0$ highlights that the target region $\pa_R$ is treated here as reflecting).
+Only if there is no escape region, the survival probability $S_0(t|\x_0)$ is equal to $1$, ensuring the normalization in the conventional case \cite{Grebenkov19a}.

 Integrating the fundamental relation (\ref{eq:Gq_P}) over $\x\in\Omega$, one gets

 i.e., the survival probability is the generating function of $\ell_t^R$.
 Moreover, the inverse Laplace transform of Eq. (\ref{eq:Sq_cont}) with respect to $q$ yields another continuity equation